John Edwin Ball

 He was one of the couple's ten children.
 Before he and his

-brother, William, moved to the Chicago area, he worked as a machinist in
+brother, William, moved to the Chicago area in 1940, he worked as a machinist in

 a light factory.
 In the Chicago area, he and his brother lived at